LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 {: .source}

 NOTE: Labels must be found in the DataFrame or you will get a *KeyError*.
 The start bound and the stop bound are **included**.
-When using *loc*, integers *can* also be used, but they refer to the index label and not the position.
-Thus when you use *loc*, and select 1:4, you will get a different result than using *iloc* to select rows 1:4.
+When using `loc`, integers *can* also be used, but they refer to the index label and not the position.
+Thus when you use `loc`, and select 1:4, you will get a different result than using `iloc` to select rows 1:4.

-We can also select a specific data value according to the specific row and column location within the data frame using the *iloc* function:
+We can also select a specific data value according to the specific row and column location within the data frame using the `iloc` function:
-*dat.iloc[row,column]*.
+`df.iloc[row,column]`.

 ~~~